-- whether, if it did, it was within the meaning of workplace violence in this policy;

-- the severity, frequency and time span;

-- the type of evidence;

-- the length of service of the respondent; and

-- any previous warnings.
+- whether, in the opinion of the investigator, the alleged violence occurred; - whether, if it did, it was within the meaning of workplace violence in this policy; - the severity, frequency and time span; - the type of evidence; - the length of service of the respondent; and - any previous warnings.

-The CAO, or their designate, will review the report and will provide recommendations to address the results of the report.
+The Clerk and CAO, or their designate, will review the report and will provide recommendations to address the results of the report.
 Recommendations arising from investigative findings may include but not be limited to one or more of the following:

 - Education

 - Training

 - Counselling

 - Conflict Resolution

-- Corrective Warning, Reassignment or Transfer
+- Corrective Warning Reassignment or Transfer

 - Demotion

 - Suspension

 - Termination